dinoboards/V9958-Super/README.md

 buildwsl.sh
 ```

-In in windows, run the BAT file:
+Or In windows, run the BAT file:

 ```
 build.bat